-This is a warning that nothing good comes to another person by associating or being in relationship with a narcissist.
+This is a warning that nothing good comes to another person by associating or being in a relationship with a narcissist.
 Given that life is all about them then you will by definition come off second best.
 Survivors of narcissists consistently warn others not to engage with a narcissist as they are too wily and manipulative to be dealt with via reasonableness and good boundaries.

 “They are a kind who worm their way into homes and gain control over weak-willed women”

 This observation applies to both male and female Narcissists.
-In the traditional biblical sense this line refers to men and relates to how the Narcissist will often take as their partner a "weak-willed woman whom today would be labelled as a "caretaker", "co-dependent" or "co-narcissist".
-This type of woman is often quite attractive as they need to make the Narcissistic male look good and boost their image by having the "trophy wife" or girlfriend.
-Unfortunately it's all still about them even in intimate relationships.
+In the traditional biblical sense, this line refers to men and relates to how the Narcissist will often take as their partner a “weak-willed woman whom today would be labelled as a “caretaker”, “co-dependent” or “co-narcissist”.
+This type of woman is often quite attractive as they need to make the Narcissistic male look good and boost their image by having the “trophy wife” or girlfriend.
+Unfortunately, it’s all still about them even in intimate relationships.

-A narcissist is a predator who seeks out those they are able to seduce, control, manipulate and then finally betray when they decide it's all over.
-A weak-willed woman often relates to a woman who has low self-esteem, who has problems setting and maintaining their own personal boundaries, and whom struggles to have a strong self-identity or who struggles to maintain strong adult critical thinking line when in the company of a dominant or convincing personality.
+A narcissist is a predator who seeks out those they are able to seduce, control, manipulate and then finally betray when they decide it’s all over.
+A weak-willed woman often relates to a woman who has low self-esteem, who has problems setting and maintaining their own personal boundaries, and who struggles to have a strong self-identity or who struggles to maintain strong adult critical thinking line when in the company of a dominant or convincing personality.

-The attraction for the weak willed woman is they feel privileged or special in being swept of their feet by this man whom they would have thought may not have been interested in them.
+The attraction for the weak-willed woman is they feel privileged or special in being swept of their feet by this man whom they would have thought may not have been interested in them.
 The seductive charm and effort that a narcissist uses to grab the attention of their partner will certainly be intensive, convincingly and often be successful.